Infineon/linux-optiga-trust-m/README.md

 When sporadic hanging or segment fault is seem when using the OpenSSL engine (Especially after modification of the engine code).
 Ensure that the pal_os_event.c patch is implemented.
 In the engine code ensure that trustm_disarm_timer(); is call after any OPTIGA™ Trust M library API is used.

-### At time displace may shown miss-align
+### At time display may show misalignment

-Run the tools again to refresh the output
+Run the tools again to refresh the output.

-### Secure communication feature not enable
+### Secure communication bypass

-The I2C secure communication is not implemented in the CLI for OPTIGA™ Trust M
+The I2C secure communication bypass option for CLI only works if the default reset protection level for OPTIGA CRYPT and UTIL APIs is set to OPTIGA_COMMS_NO_PROTECTION.

+### OPTIGA™ Trust M Sporadic hang

+Check the hardware reset pin if it is connected with an active reset GPIO as assigned n the OPTIGA™ Trust M library.
+Alternatively, you could configure the library to use software reset.